 Are you a young driver looking to compare car insurance quotes to find a cheap deal?
 Getting on the road can be a daunting task these day.
 With average quotes hitting four figures, high premiums and risk-averse insurers are becoming a real headache for new drivers aged 17-22.

 Quote Goat can make the whole process easier.
 Enter your details and compare insurance quotes for younger drivers to find a suitable policy, even if you’re a teenager.

 We also take a look at why insurance in this age group is so expensive and show you a few tips to keep costs down to a minimum.

-Why is young driver car insurance so expensive?
+Why should I compare young driver insurance quotes?

 As a young driver it can be hard to find affordable cover, but insurance companies do have their reasons.
 From stats to bare facts, young drivers are the riskiest road users.
 This makes those new to the roads more likely to be involved in an accident and so car insurance premiums soar to cover the insurance companies’ risk.

 Research carried out by AA showed that by the age of 23, 40% of young British drivers have been involved in a road crash.
 Another survey from the RAC Foundation, showed that young drivers in the UK were involved in 20% of all recorded collisions, yet hold just 7% of all licenses.

 Don’t feel singled out though.
 It’s not just young drivers that are penalised for their lack of time behind the wheel.
 New drivers of any age are also paying sky-high car insurance bills.